circleci/circleci-docs/jekyll/_cci2/workflows.md

       - coverage
 ```

-This feature enables you
-to schedule a workflow run
-by using `cron` syntax
-to represent Coordinated Universal Time (UTC) for specified branches.

-### Nightly Example
+The value of the `cron` key must be a [valid crontab entry](https://crontab.guru/).

-In the example below,
+In the example above,
 the `nightly` workflow is configured
 to run every day at 12:00am UTC.
 The `cron` key is specified using POSIX `crontab` syntax,